Find Trade Colleges

 In-state tuition fees for undergraduate students at Northeast State Technical Community College are $4,422 per year.

-Cleveland State Community College did quite well in this year’s ranking of the best places for allied health professions students to get a undergraduate certificate.
-It came in at #10 on the list.
-Located in the city of Cleveland, Cleveland State Community College is a public college with a small student population.
+With a ranking of #10, Cleveland State Community College did quite well on this year’s best value schools for allied health professions students working on their undergraduate certificate.
+Located in the small city of Cleveland, Cleveland State Community College is a public school with a small student population.

 The average tuition and fees for an in-state undergraduate at Cleveland State Community College are $4,400 a year.
 The average amount in student loans that allied health majors at Cleveland State Community College take out while working on their Undergraduate Certificate is $7,756.